List of Burger King marketing campaigns: Free Burger Survey

 Burger King supports its advertising and change efforts with the opportunity for customers to fill out a My BK Experience survey every time after they eat at Burger King, keep their receipt, and go online to complete the survey.
 Customers receive a free survey code they can exchange for their choice of a Whopper or Chicken Sandwich, and Burger King receives invaluable feedback they use to continually improve upon their service, customer experience, and to get advertising ideas and inspiration.

 Media tie-ins

-The following movies and shows were promoted in store as Kids' Meals or other promotional products.
+The following movies and shows were promoted in store as Kids' Meal or other promotional products.